-- Glass Library: - For use with storm windows and window panels.
+- Glass Library: - For use with secondary windows.
 Select the appropriate layer from the Glass Library.
-Products qualified for use in AERC simulations bear the NFRC # mark of approval in the Mode column of the library.
+Products qualified for use in AERC simulations bear the NFRC (#) or AERC (@) marks of approval in the Mode column of the library.

 • Glazing System Library: